emxsys/worldwind-web-app-tutorial/docs/index.md

 At this stage you have a functioning prototype of the web app.

-Here's the complete code for this lesson.
+Here's the complete code for this lesson: a web app prototype sans globe.
 <script async src="//jsfiddle.net/emxsys/wun3zg0c/embed/"></script>

 Following are some explanations of the components used in the HTML.
 If you're not